This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 column period sql " (case when ($paramDays = 100) then 'quarterly' else 'yearly' end) " type string

-If a sheet which displays the column period is now incorporated in the dashboard, it may be filtered using a filter widget defined as follows.
+If a report which displays the column period is now incorporated in the dashboard, it may be filtered using a filter widget defined as follows.

 tile _ basis 100.00 content filterwidget ID N~NN4sSYLu8 table period_metric column paramDays is_param true